qoelet/tocho/README.md

-# tocho - a simple irc logging bot built on node-irc by martynsmith
+# Tōchō 盗聴 - a simple irc logging bot built on node-irc and nstore.

 *overview*